 Benefits are provided for the full range of FDA-approved preventive contraceptive methods and for patient education/counseling, for women with reproductive capacity as prescribed which meet the recommendations and criteria established by the United States Preventive Services Task Force (USPSTF), Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control, and the Health Resources and Services Administration (HRSA), as applicable.
 Medical management may apply.
-Please refer to "Prescription Drugs and Insulin" for outpatient drug coverage.
+Please refer to "Prescription Drug Benefits" in the "Summary of Benefits" section for outpatient drug coverage.

-Services for complications related to female contraceptive drugs, devices, and services for women of reproductive capacity may be covered under other Plan benefits.
-Please refer to "Summary of Benefits" and "Covered Services - Medical Program: Hospital Services and Medical Services" etc. for appropriate benefit levels.
+Services for complications related to female contraceptive drugs, devices, and Services for women of reproductive capacity may be covered under other Plan benefits.
+Please refer to the "Summary of Benefits" section for appropriate benefit levels.